Frequently Asked Questions

 The meter or pay station where I am parked is not working.
 What should I do?

-Malfunctioning meters or pay stations should be reported immediately to Parking Services.
+Malfunctioning meters or pay stations should be reported immediately to Parking Services by calling 330-672-4444.
 Please relay the meter letter and number or the machine and the location to the dispatcher.
 Your call will be logged and a Parking Services employee will be dispatched to repair the machine.
-After the office is closed, you can email firstname.lastname@example.org the meter or pay station information.
+After the office is closed, you can email firstname.lastname@example.org with the meter or pay station information.

 What do I do if my car becomes disabled on campus?